Skip to content

 ICO fines for GDPR marketing breaches

-Breaching the GDPR can cost you up to €20m or 4% of annual global turnover.
-If you were thinking that the ICO doesn't take action - recent penalties might change your mind.
+Breaching the GDPR can cost you up to €20 million or 4% of annual global turnover.
+If you're thinking the ICO doesn't take action, recent penalties might change your mind.

 • Telecoms giant EE was fined £100,000 in June 2019 for sending over 2.5 million direct marketing messages to its customers, without their consent.